Interns Explore D.C. Beyond the Monuments

 Slavery is not a thing of the past.
 Slavery continues today.
 Slavery is not just about chains and whips.
 Slavery is about power. — Alicia Garza.

 I don’t like the term “second chance” because it implies that you had a fair first chance. — Tom Perez.

 There is no difference between civil rights and labor rights.
 They are the same thing. — Derrick Johnson.

 Thursday: The Color of Law and World in DC

 The room was PACKED to the gills with listeners despite the simultaneous ongoing testimony of former FBI Director James Comey.
-Rothstein was frank during his talk — by exposing the history of government sponsorship of segregation of housing projects and allowance of restrictive covenants is just the beginning.
-As Rothstein says, “Letting bygones by bygones is not a constitutional principle.”
+Rothstein spoke about the history of government sponsorship of segregation of housing projects and allowance of restrictive covenants.
+And these polices were just the beginning.
+As Rothstein says, “Letting bygones be bygones is not a constitutional principle.”
 All of us are responsible for actively working to undo the outcomes of segregationist policies and practices.